 See Also: Webinar: Legal Requirements For Third Party Cyber Risk Management

 The appendix also expresses the need for continuous vendor monitoring, noting that “effective ongoing monitoring assists the financial institution in ensuring the resilience of outsourced technology services.”
-Tools like BitSight security ratings can help you immediately identify, quantify, and mitigate risk posed by TROs in an ongoing vendor relationship.
+Tools like Bitsight security ratings can help you immediately identify, quantify, and mitigate risk posed by TROs in an ongoing vendor relationship.

-While “TRO” isn’t as popular of a term as VRM (vendor risk management), the idea of strengthening the resilience of outsourced technology services is not a new one.
+While “TRO” isn’t as popular of a term as VRM (vendor risk management), the idea of strengthening the cyber resilience of outsourced technology services is not a new one.
 Regulators are placing increased importance on a variety of issues with respect to cybersecurity in third-party risk management—so financial organizations need to be prepared to meet and exceed those regulatory expectations.